Closing Down Campus Kangaroo Courts

 University of Sydney takes action against protest organisers

 Following 8 months of investigation, the University finally took disciplinary action against the key organiser of the protest – Maddy Ward.
 See the video announcing this decision.
-When this video was made we were misled by the poorly worded communication from the University to believe four students were to be punished.
-Later we discovered that only Ward was charged with misconduct, leading to a one semester suspension from her studies.

 Political action following Bettina’s protest